CMake¶

 Auto-inclusion¶

-Whenever explicit configuration is necessary, .cmake
+Whenever explicit configuration is necessary, .cmake modules may be included

 anywhere in the source tree- close to the portion of the project they affect.